 What is endoscopic skull base surgery?

-Over the course of the last five to ten years, lesions that involve the areas of the skull base and brain that are adjacent to the nose and sinuses have been removed via the nostril, without facial incisions.
-Using cameras and video equipment similar to that utilized for sinus surgery, these tumors can be removed without facial incisions.
-Because this technique may be significantly less painful, requires less traction on the brain and necessitates a shorter hospital stay it is an attractive option for some patients and tumors.
-It must be emphasized that this technique is not for all patients or tumors, however.
+Over the course of the last ten to fifteen years, abnormalities that involve the areas of the bone at the bottom of the brain and brain itself that are next to the nose and sinuses have been removed via the nostril, without facial incisions.
+Using cameras and video equipment similar to those used for sinus surgery, these tumors can be removed without facial incisions.
+Because this technique may be significantly less painful, requires less traction on the brain and necessitates a shorter hospital stay, it is an attractive option for some patients and tumors.
+However, it must be emphasized that this technique is not for all patients or tumors.